The European Aerosol Assembly Award 2023

 D. The award can be given to living or deceased colleagues although at the time of nomination candidates must be alive.

-E. The nomination material is to be submitted electronically to the Sub-Committee chair (Professor Ian Colbeck; email@example.com) by June 10th 2021.
+E. The nomination material is to be submitted electronically to the Sub-Committee chair (Professor Ian Colbeck) by June 15th 2023.